 So there you have it.
 We hope these ideas for loft storage boxes are helpful to you when you’re figuring out how to store your items in your loft or garage.

-If you’d like to know more about how to turn your loft into a usable storage space or ultimate guide to loft boarding is an excellent place to start: read more here.
+Alternatively, if you’d like to know more about how to turn your loft into a usable storage space our ultimate guide to loft boarding is an excellent place to start: read more here.

 And lastly, we’ve contributed some of our expertise to a great blog post about attic storage ideas from our friends in the US, Budget Dumpster, that you should get some further tips from – read that post here.